The weight of the white coat

 While driving to the hospital, the newspaper which I read with my morning cup of tea made me think India is at war with its doctors-hospitals getting vandalised, doctors manhandled and staff beat up.
 My thought process was interrupted with the honking beside my car by a man riding a bike.

 Driving without a helmet, cutting across lanes, he was speeding to cross the signal in the last second.
 And I thought unless this man is super lucky. he is going to be brought to some hospital with broken bones and maybe a head injury.
 God forbid if he dies, will his relatives blame the doctor? who will question his driving skill and absence of a helmet?
 I was just thinking of the police when I was told that the police in Delhi was beaten up by the judiciary.
 Where is our society heading?
 And the solution…..?

-How can I expect a society burdened with anger, discontent, misplaced beliefs, jealousy, misinformed pride to find a solution?
+How can I expect a society burdened with anger, discontent, misplaced beliefs, jealously, misinformed pride to find a solution?
 Am I not the academic crème of my society?
 Maybe it is time for me to shoulder another responsibility.
-Unlike the corporate world where a part of the profit needs to be allocated for social responsibility but actually goes for marketing, I prefer to do my work silently but sincerely.
-After-all I shoulder the weight of the white coat to save lives.
+Unlike the corporate world where a part of the profit needs to be allocated for social responsibility but goes for marketing, I prefer to do my work silently but sincerely.
+After all, I shoulder the weight of the white coat to save lives.
 And I am always there to help society.
-I am a proud doctor
+I am a proud doctor.